-- Use of voter information covers the requirement that ballot secrecy is maintained throughout the voting process.
+10.1 - Use of voter information covers the requirement that ballot secrecy is maintained throughout the voting process.

-- No association of the voter’s choices with the voter’s identity.
 The sections in Guideline 10.2 cover:

-– Voter associations requires that there be no direct or indirect association between the voter’s identity and their ballot, with the exception of certain instances when used in end-to-end (E2E) voting systems.
-It covers how election workers can select the indirect association option and how these ballots are to be stored separately from cast ballots.
-It also requires encryption of ballots not cast that contain an indirect association.
+1 – Voter associations requires that there be no direct or indirect association between the voter’s identity and their ballot, with the exception of certain instances when used in cryptographic end-to-end (E2E) verifiable voting systems.
+It covers how election workers must select the indirect association option and how these ballots are to be stored separately from cast ballots.
+It also requires encryption of ballots not yet cast that contain an indirect association.

-– Identification in vote records covers the use of identifiers for tying CVRs and ballot images to paper ballots and the need for them to be distinct from identifiers used for indirect associations.
+2 – Identification in vote records covers the use of identifiers for tying cast vote records (CVRs) and ballot images to paper ballots and the need for them to be distinct from identifiers used for indirect associations.
 The voting system cannot allow for any information that could be used to determine the order in which votes are cast or include any information identifying a voter.

-Aggregate and final totals also will not allow identification of a voter.
+Aggregate and final totals must also not allow identification of a voter.
+The goal is to ensure that a voter cannot be identified from the format of the ballot or method of voting.
+Best practices in polling places are also critical to ensuring that there are enough BMD-printed ballots to preserve ballot secrecy.

-– Access to cast vote records covers the need to limit information about and access to the storage location for CVRs, ballot images and ballot selections.
-Any such access needs to be authorized and logged in.
+3 – Access to cast vote records (CVRs) covers the need to limit information about and access to the storage location for CVRs, ballot images and ballot selections.
+Any such access needs to be authorized and logged.

-– Voter information in other devices and artifacts explains that receipts produced by a voting system cannot contain voter information.
-At the same time, the voting system needs to ensure ballot secrecy for any receipts it does issue.
-No part of the audit trail can contain individual or aggregate selections and nor can activation devices create or retain information that can be used to identify a voter’s ballot.
+4 – Voter information in other devices and artifacts requires that receipts produced by a voting system cannot contain voter information and must not violate ballot secrecy.
+Logs cannot contain individual or aggregate selections, nor can activation devices create or retain information that can be used to identify a voter’s ballot.
+It should not be possible for any part of the voting system to be used to violate ballot secrecy, including in the absence of a ballot

-- Ballot secrecy is maintained throughout the voting process.
+10.1 - Ballot secrecy is maintained throughout the voting process.